gunardilin/mysite/content/_index.md

 theme_version: '2.8.2'
 featured_image: 'images/siteimages/homepage.jpg'
 ---
-Welcome to my blog with some of my work in progress.
+Welcome to my personal blog.
 I am a data scientist in the making.
 You can read some of my projects below.